Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Introduction

 We proceed by defining classical field theories, both locally and globally, in the language of derived algebraic geometry: in particular it will make sense to talk about theories that depend on an algebraic structure on spacetime.
 We discuss what it means to \emph{twist} a classical field theory by an action of the supergroup $\CC^\times \ltimes \Pi \CC$: examples of such twisting data arise naturally from square-zero supercharges in a supersymmetric field theory.
 Twists of non-perturbative field theories are defined as one-parameter deformations that are compatible with the perturbative twists described by Costello \cite{CostelloSH} when we restrict to the tangent complex.
 There are natural constructions of twists using results of Gaitsgory and Rozenblyum that identify derived stacks with formal maps from a base derived stack $\mc X$ with Lie algebroids on $\mc X$.

-In section \ref{constructing_theories_section} we review the main constructions of $N=4$ supersymmetric gauge theories.
+In Section \ref{constructing_theories_section} we review the main constructions of $N=4$ supersymmetric gauge theories.
 We begin by introducing the language of compactification and (informally) dimensional reduction for classical field theories.
-The first construction is sketched at a lower level of rigor: dimensional reduction from $N=1$ super Yang-Mills theory on $\RR^{10}$.
-More rigorous is the construction by compactification from holomorphic Chern-Simons theory on $N=4$ twistor space, although there are still subtleties stemming from the non-holomorphicity of the relevant twistor map.
-We review some background from twistor theory, and then prove that the linearised BV complex in holomorphic Chern-Simons yields the linearised BV complex of $N=4$ anti-self-dual super Yang-Mills theory under compactification.
+The first construction is sketched at a lower level of rigor: dimensional reduction from $N=1$ super Yang--Mills theory on $\RR^{10}$.
+More rigorous is the construction by compactification from holomorphic Chern--Simons theory on $N=4$ twistor space, although there are still subtleties stemming from the non-holomorphicity of the relevant twistor map.
+We review some background from twistor theory, and then prove that the linearised BV complex in holomorphic Chern--Simons yields the linearised BV complex of $N=4$ anti-self-dual super Yang--Mills theory under compactification.

-Our main results appear in section \ref{classical_states_section}, where we compute the holomorphic, B- and A-twists of $N=4$ super Yang-Mills theory as an assignment of derived stacks, beginning from the twistor space perspective.
+Our main results appear in Section \ref{classical_states_section}, where we compute the holomorphic, B- and A-twists of $N=4$ super Yang--Mills theory as an assignment of derived stacks, beginning from the twistor space perspective.
 Here we compute the holomorphic twist first, because it is the minimal twist which admits an algebraic description, and realize the B- and A-twists as further twists.
 We find the following: